rubyforgood/casa/doc/LINUX_SETUP.md

-# Setting Up the Application on Linux
-## Linux Development Environment Installation
+# Linux Development Environment Installation

 The commands below can be run all at once by copying and pasting them all into a file and running the file as a script (e.g. `bash -x script_name`).